 Considering Plastic Surgery?
 Of course you are, or you probably wouldn’t be reading this.
 If you’re considering it, I suspect you’ve done your homework.
 If so, then you’ve come across a lot of people with a lot of different opinions about it, what’s good about it, what’s bad.
 What you may have hard a hard time finding is a definitive source for Plastic Surgery Facts – not opinions, not scare tactics, not unicorns surfing rainbows while eating Skittles.
 If you want some cold, hard facts then you’re in the right place.
 Read on and debunk the plastic surgery myths you may have uncovered.
-Fact checking is popular these days and there’s no reason you should do a little Plastic Surgery Fact Checking of your own.
+Fact checking is popular these days and there’s no reason you shouldn’t do a little Plastic Surgery Fact Checking of your own.
 The following items are in no particular order at all so feel free to skim through in any fashion you prefer.
 We structured this in such a way as to present a commonly held myth that we will then provide a more accurate answer for.
 Think of it as Plastic Surgery Mythbusting which, if hindsight, would have probably been a better title for this post.
 Here’s goes:

 Cosmetic Surgery and Plastic Surgery is the same (Not True)

 - We have another post that provides more information on this subject.
 Click Here

 - This is a very common misconception but there are some critical differences you should understand between Cosmetic Surgeons and Plastic Surgeons